gabeklein/expressive-mvc/README.md

 Seamlessly create and apply ES6 classes as a model [(of MVC fame)](https://en.wikipedia.org/wiki/Model–view–controller) for [React function-components](https://www.robinwieruch.de/react-function-component).
 The basic idea is pretty simple, to watch all properties in an instance of some class, and trigger a render wherever those changes might be visible.
 This is done with the help of [accessors (`get` & `set`)](https://www.w3schools.com/js/js_object_accessors.asp) and `useReducer` behind the scenes.

-For this, you have the general-purpose `use()` hook, which can apply any class, and `Controller`, an inheritable abstract-class with several more specialized hooks as its static methods.
+For this, you have the general-purpose `use()` hook, which can apply any class, and `Controller`, an inheritable abstract-class with more specialized hooks as static methods.

-When any of these hooks are called in a component, a reference to a controller is returned, bound to that mounted component.
-It contains current state, usable for rendering, while changes to that object are reflected by triggering a new render, where deemed necessary.
+When any of these hooks are called in a function, a reference to a controller is returned, bound to the rendering component.
+It contains current state, as normal.
+Any changes to that object are reflected by triggering _another_ render, where deemed necessary.

 This "live-state" combines with actions, computed properties, some lifecycle hooks, and the component itself to create what is effectively a model-view-controller.